BarkleyBG/BarkleyBG.netlify.com/content/DS4MKE.md

 ## Other Milwaukee News

-Here are some things I enjoyed reading, and I think are worth sharing
+Here are some things I enjoyed learning about, and I think are worth sharing

 - [We Got This MKE](https://wegotthismke.com/)
   - [JSOnline article:](https://projects.jsonline.com/news/2018/12/7/milwaukee-community-garden-produces-free-vegetables-safe-place-for-boys.html) _In Milwaukee's poorest ZIP code, fruits and vegetables become powerful weapons for saving young boys_